 - Center thickness(CT): Thickness in the axial direction of the lens.

-In order to understand these parameters, it is necessary to know the disadvantages and advantages of aspheric lens, compared with spherical lens.
-In a word, aspheric lens has unique advantages over spherical lens, so it has been widely used in optical instrument, image and optoelectronics industry, such as digital camera, CD player, high-end microscope.
+For these parameters, it is necessary to know the disadvantages and advantages of the aspheric lens, compared with the spherical lens.
+In a word, the aspheric lens has unique advantages over the spherical lens, so it has been widely used in an optical instrument, image and optoelectronics industry, such as digital camera, CD player, high-end microscope

-What is the advantages and disadvantages of aspheric lenses VS spheric lenses?
+What are the advantages and disadvantages of aspheric lenses VS spheric lenses?

-Generally speaking, the spherical lens is thicker, the imaging through the spherical lens will deform.
-Aspheric lens, on the other hand, is thinner and lighter, and make a more natural and realistic image.
-If you are interest to know more details, please check here to get information of disadvantages and advantages of aspheric lens.
+Generally speaking, the spherical lens is thicker; the imaging through the spherical lens will deform.
+The aspheric lens, on the other hand, is thinner and lighter, and make a more natural and realistic image.
+If you are interested to know more details, please check here to get information about the disadvantages and advantages of the aspheric lens.

 The aspherical lens manufacture in the following four forming processes:

 - Precision glass molding: The process heats the glass in the high temperature, which makes it malleable, then forms it in an aspheric mold and gradually cools it to room temperature.
 At present, the precision glass molding is not suitable for producing aspheric lenses with a diameter larger than 10mm.
 But new tools, optical glass, and the metrology process are driving the technology.
 The cost of precision glass molding is high in the early stage of design, and the primary value uses in the development of upper precision mold.
 But in the case of mass production, a large number of high-quality products can be amortized over the initial development costs.
 Precision glass molding aspheric lens, with mass production and high thermal stability, is suitable for being manufactured with large batch, high quality, and high thermal stability.